arafat-web/Task-Manager/README.md

 </p>

 ## Introduction
 Task Manager is an open-source Laravel application designed to simplify the process of managing project alone with task.
-The task page is designed like clickup or trello board, so developer will get a very flexbility to handle all This documentation provides a step-by-step guide on how to set up the project and configure email settings.
+The task page is designed like clickup or trello board, so developer will get a very flexbility to handle all This documentation provides a step-by-step guide on how to set up the project.

 ### Prerequisites
 - PHP 8.1 or higher